launchdarkly/dotnet-sdk-common/CONTRIBUTING.md

 ## Miscellaneous

+This project is being developed with Visual Studio in Windows, so the source code uses Windows linefeeds.
+Please do not check in changes with Unix linefeeds or a mix of the two.

 This project imports the `dotnet-base` repository as a subtree.
 See the `README.md` file in that directory for more information.

 Releases are done using the release script in `dotnet-base`.
 Since the published package includes a .NET Framework 4.5 build, the release must be done from Windows.